-The effect of representation mismatch (right branch, Fig \ref{fig:DecisionTree}) can be understood via two controlled scenarios: \begin{itemize} \item \emph{Misspecified and poor generalization:} We expose the impact of this severe mismatch scenario via the Graph POMDP construction, where selected information are omitted from an otherwise equivalent Graph MDP.
-HM substantially outperform DM in this setting (Figure \ref{fig:ToyGraphMDPandPOMDP} right versus left). \item \emph{Misspecified but good generalization:} Function class such as neural networks has powerful generalization ability, but may introduce bias and inherent Bellman error\footnote{defined as $\sup_{g\in\mathrm{F}}\inf_{f\in\mathrm{F}}\lvert\lvert f-\mathbb{T}^\pi g\rvert\rvert_{d_{\pi}}$, where $\mathrm{F}$ is function class chosen for approximation, and $d_\pi$ is state distribution induced by evaluation policy $\pi$} \cite{munos2008finite,chen2019information} (see linear vs. neural networks comparison for Mountain Car in appendix Fig \ref{fig:functionClassComparison}).
+The effect of representation mismatch (right branch, Fig \ref{fig:DecisionTree}) can be understood via two scenarios: \begin{itemize}[leftmargin=*] \item \emph{Misspecified and poor generalization:} We expose the impact of this severe mismatch scenario via the Graph POMDP construction, where selected information are omitted from an otherwise equivalent Graph MDP.
+Here, HM substantially outperforms DM (Figure \ref{fig:ToyGraphMDPandPOMDP} right versus left). \item \emph{Misspecified but good generalization:} Function classes such as neural networks have powerful generalization ability, but may introduce bias and inherent Bellman error\footnote{Inherent Bellman error is defined as $\sup_{g\in\mathrm{F}}\inf_{f\in\mathrm{F}}\lvert\lvert f-\mathbb{T}^\pi g\rvert\rvert_{d_{\pi}}$, where $\mathrm{F}$ is function class chosen for approximation, and $d_\pi$ is state distribution induced by evaluation policy $\pi$.} \citep{munos2008finite,chen2019information} (see linear vs. neural networks comparison for Mountain Car in appendix Fig \ref{fig:functionClassComparison}).
 Still, powerful function approximation makes (biased) DM very competitive with HM, especially under limited data and in complex domains (see pixel-Gridworld in appendix Fig \ref{fig:unknown_pib_pixel_gw_small_policy_mismatch}-\ref{fig:unknown_pib_pixel_gw_large_policy_mismatch}).
-However, function approximation bias may cause serious problem for high dimensional and long horizon settings.
-In the extreme case of Enduro (very long horizon and sparse rewards), all DM fail to convincingly outperform a na\"ive average of behavior data (appendix Fig \ref{fig:IHBest}). \end{itemize} \textbf{Short horizon vs. Long horizon?} It is well-known that IPS methods are sensitive to trajectory length \cite{li2015toward}.
+However, function approximation bias may cause serious problems for high dimensional and long horizon settings.
+In the extreme case of Enduro (very long horizon and sparse rewards), all DM fail to convincingly outperform a na\"ive average of behavior data (appendix Fig \ref{fig:IHBest}). \end{itemize} \textbf{Short horizon vs. Long horizon?} It is well-known that IPS methods are sensitive to trajectory length \citep{li2015toward}.
 Long horizon leads to an exponential blow-up of the importance sampling term, and is exacerbated by significant mismatch between $\pi_b$ and $\pi_e$.
-This issue is inevitable for any unbiased estimator \cite{sdr} (a.k.a., the curse of horizon \cite{ih}).
-Similar to IPS, DM relying on importance weights also suffer from long horizon (appendix Fig \ref{fig:dm_v_horizon_high_mismatch}), though to a lesser degree.
+This issue is inevitable for any unbiased estimator \citep{sdr} (a.k.a., the curse of horizon \citep{ih}).
+Similar to IPS, DM relying on importance weights also suffer in long horizons (appendix Fig \ref{fig:dm_v_horizon_high_mismatch}), though to a lesser degree.
 IH aims to bypass the effect of cumulative weighting in long horizons, and indeed performs substantially better than IPS methods in very long horizon domains (Fig \ref{fig:within_class_comparison} left).

 A frequently ignored aspect in previous OPE work is a proper distinction between fixed, finite horizon tasks (IPS focus), infinite horizon tasks (IH focus), and indefinite horizon tasks, where the trajectory length is finite but varies depending on the policy.
 Many applications should properly belong to the indefinite horizon category.\footnote{Applying IH in the indefinite horizon case requires setting up an absorbing state that loops over itself with zero terminal reward.} Applying HM in this setting requires proper padding of the rewards (without altering the value function in the infinite horizon limit) as DR correction typically assumes fixed length trajectories.